 Meaning: After that; afterwards; thereafter

-Sonoato, sonogo, and sononochi are the three possible pronunciations of this conjunction.
+Sonoato, sonogo, and sononochi are the three possible pronunciations of these conjunctions in Japanese.
 If you ask a native, they’ll answer tha “その後” pronounced as sonoato suggests, “shortly after that.”
 However, when pronounced as sonogo, the time frame becomes longer, more closely matching the expression “ever since then.”
 In addition, you rarely hear the word “sononochi” used among Japanese people.

 Let’s look at the example sentences below.